top of page

 We rely on yeasts as our microbial cell factories.
 Yeast cells consume sugars found in plant sources and produce alcohol from them.
 Known as fermentation, that is the core technology behind making beer, wine, and bread.

-Put simply, we rewire yeast cells to produce different replicas of animal fats instead of alcohol.
-Following that, the yeasts ferment sugars and ultimately produce customized fats.
+Put simply, we rewire yeast cells to produce the desired fats instead of alcohol.

 A closer look at the process